KonstantinRr/Sart-Experiment/README.md

 ## Installing
 The project is build using Java [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers).
-Clone the project and it using the Eclipse editor.
+Clone the project and it use the Java Eclipse to run the project.
 ```
 git clone https://github.com/KonstantinRr/Sart-Experiment && cd Sart-Experiment
 ```